whyooooo/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+These sketches raise several questions about comfort, usability, and how the parts fit together.
+For example, it is unclear which layout feels the most comfortable to use, or if people might accidentally touch the pad while moving the joystick.
+The sketches also make me wonder whether the controller should sit on a table, be held in the hand, or stand upright, and if the joystick is still easy to move in each position.
+I also need to think about how the wires and parts fit inside the box.
+To answer these questions, I need to build a cardboard model to test how people hold and use the device, see if any touches would cause accidentally and check that all the parts can fit and work properly.

 **\*\*\*Pick one of these designs to prototype.\*\*\***

 ### Part D